 - you have obtained a final apprehended violence order against somebody you were living with that excludes them from the property

 - the landlord has put the premises on the market for sale, and you were not told before signing the lease that the property would be sold.

 You can give 21 days written notice to end an agreement early if:

-If you give notice for any of these reasons you are able to end the agreement early without having to pay any compensation or other costs to the landlord.
+If you give notice for any of these reasons you are not required to pay compensation.
 You are only liable for the rent until your notice ends and you hand back possession of the premises.

-If it would cause you undue hardship to stay in the premises until the end of the fixed term you can apply to the Tribunal to end the agreement early.
+If it would cause you undue hardship to stay in the premises until the end of the fixed term, you can apply to the Tribunal to end the lease early.
 You can ask for an urgent hearing but will need to keep paying the rent.